 Faith therefore hopes also for this life, but, be it noted, by virtue of the absurd, not by virtue of the human understanding; otherwise it is only practical wisdom, not faith.
 Faith is therefore what the Greeks called the divine madness.
-This is not merely a witty remark but is a thought which can he clearly developed.
-[Italics added]15
+This is not merely a witty remark but is a thought which can be clearly developed.
+[Italics added] $\frac{15}{2}$